datastax/csharp-driver/README.md

 - Apache Cassandra versions 2.0 and above.
 - DataStax Enterprise versions 4.8 and above.
-- .NET Framework versions 4.5.2 and above and .NET Standard versions 2.0 and above.
+- .NET Framework versions 4.5.2 and above and .NET Core versions 2.1 and above.

 Note: DataStax products do not support big-endian systems.